 - Social sources: LinkedIn (posts, comments, profile changes), trade press

-The value isn’t in any single source — anyone can check a company register or Indeed.
-It’s in cross-referencing these sources.
+The value isn’t in any single source.
+Anyone can check a company register or Indeed.
+It’s in cross-referencing those sources.
 Mass hiring detected on Indeed, cross-referenced with a fundraising announcement in a press release, cross-referenced with a leadership change on LinkedIn, forms a composite signal far more powerful than any event alone.
+Rodz runs roughly 350 scrapers across 250+ sites, each fully rebuilt four to five times a year.

 Pattern detection and anomalies